Active, currently enrolling

 Inclusion Criteria

-Patient has known or suspected relapsed/refractory (including primary refractory) AML
+• Patient has known or suspected relapsed/refractory (including primary refractory) AML as defined in protocol

-Patient has known or suspected relapsed/refractory (including primary refractory) myeloid leukemia of Down syndrome
+• Patient has known or suspected relapsed/refractory (including primary refractory) myeloid leukemia of Down syndrome (ML-DS)

-Patient has known or suspected relapsed ALL that meets one of the following criteria
+• Patient has known or suspected relapsed ALL as defined in protocol that meets one of the following criteria:

-Any first or greater T-ALL medullary relapse with or without KMT2Ar
+• Any first or greater T-ALL medullary relapse with or without KMT2Ar • Patient has known or suspected relapsed/refractory (including primary refractory) mixed phenotype acute leukemia (MPAL) as defined in protocol

-Patient has known or suspected de novo or relapsed/refractory (including primary refractory) treatment related AML
+• Patient has known or suspected de novo or relapsed/refractory (including primary refractory) myelodysplastic syndrome (MDS) or treatment-related myelodysplastic syndrome (t-MDS)

 Exclusion Criteria